Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/diviner-on-duty-aoa5.md

 [exploration](rules/traits/exploration.md "Exploration Action & Ability Trait")
 *Source: Age of Ashes #5: Against the Scarlet Triad p.
 28*

-- **Trigger** A PC uses magic to aid in overcoming an Obstacle during infiltration.
+- **Trigger**: A PC uses magic to aid in overcoming an Obstacle during infiltration.

 Among the Scarlet Triad's security is a highly competent diviner!
 With spells such as [discern lies](compendium/spells/discern-lies.md), [mind reading](compendium/spells/mind-reading.md), [see invisibility](compendium/spells/see-invisibility.md), and [true seeing](compendium/spells/true-seeing.md), this diviner can see through most magical schemes the PCs might use.